GLOBAL MARKETS-Stocks slide but dollar gains as central banks continue inflation battle

 The European Central Bank (ECB) also raised rates by half a percentage point, its fourth successive hike, and outlined plans to shrink its bloated balance sheet from March, hoping that higher borrowing costs will finally arrest runaway inflation.

-The pound fell by 1.67% against the dollar GBP=D3 after the BoE's Monetary Policy Committee voted 6-3 in favour of the half-point rise to 3.50%, highlighting the split among policymakers on how to tackle inflation, wage growth and a slowing economy.
+The pound fell by about 2% against the dollar GBP=D3 after the BoE's Monetary Policy Committee voted 6-3 in favour of the half-point rise to 3.50%, highlighting the split among policymakers on how to tackle inflation, wage growth and a slowing economy.

 "The extent of the divisions across the committee is an eye-opener," said Philip Shaw, chief economist at Investec.
 "While it is normal to see policymakers disagree towards the end of a rate cycle, the split makes it more difficult to predict the extent to which interest rates will rise."